jgyy/fcc-scrape/placeholder.md

 ---
-id: 5ddb965c65d27e1512d44dbf
+id: 5ddb965c65d27e1512d44dc0
-title: Part 40
+title: Part 41
 challengeType: 0
-dashedName: part-40
+dashedName: part-41
 ---

 # --description--

-Let's create a few more HTML elements to add to the `output`.
+Create a text node and assign it to a variable named `recommendedText`.

-Create an `h4` element and assign it to a variable named `recommended`.
+This is similar to how your created the `resultText` element previously.

 # --hints--